rayjon/nomo50/README.md

   The first U.S. police department is founded in Boston.
 The primary targets of policing are European immigrants and African Americans both free and enslaved.

-- **1845**

-  The New York City Police Department is established bringing professionalism, centralization and a militaristic command hierarchy to police officers.

 - **1860**

   The Ku Klux Klan, a white supremacist terrorist organization notorious for assault and lynchings upon people of color begins to take form.